imarc/handbook/strategy.markdown

  - Project challenges
  - Notable trends in site analytics
  - Client interview and/or survey results (if conducted)
- - Baseline performance/analytics * (including conversion rates, if possible)
+ - Baseline performance/analytics (including conversion rates, if possible)
- - Prioritized objectives
- - Initial recommendations
+ - Recommendations

 The discovery document is typically 2-6 pages.
 The primary purpose of this document is to ensure all stakeholders are aligned to the same objectives and priorities.
-Secondarily, it serves as a "checklist" of sorts for the next documents: site map, wireframes, specifications.
+Secondarily, it serves as a "checklist" of sorts for the next documents: site map, wireframes, and requirements or specifications.

 ### Analytics Report